swati2886/fedexassessment/README.md

 1. Install node.js
 2. clone the repo
 3. run - npm install
-4. run - npm run
+4. run - npx parcel src/index.html
 5. Server running at http://localhost:1234

 Note - Code can be made more modular and structured.